donhayler/filebrowser/README.md

 # File Browser REST API

 This is a simple file browser REST API I built while learning Python and Flask.
-.
-It provides GET operations and a swagger doc UI.
+It provides GET operations and a swagger doc UI in a Docker container.

 In order to run this application, create a named docker volume called "files_volume" that contains the root directory the application should use.